nielsvm/acquia_purge/INSTALL.md

 1. Download and enable the required modules: ``drush en acquia_purge --yes``

-2. Add the "Acquia Cloud" purger at ``/admin/config/development/performance/purge``.
+2. Add the "Acquia Cloud" purger on:
+   ``/admin/config/development/performance/purge``

 3. Verify if there are no diagnostic issues by running ``drush p-diagnostics``.